Causal inference with dyadic data in randomized experiments: Dyadic interference

-where $\bm{1}, \bm{0}$ denote vectors of 1 or 0 of length $n$, respectively.
-The global average treatment effect is the contrast of unit-level potential outcomes of $U_i$ or $D_i$ between two treatment assignments: had all users adopted the treatment or the control.
-Although it is defined on the unit-level outcome, it can be equivalently defined with dyadic outcomes as follows by noting the relationship between unit-level and dyadic outcomes,
+where $\bm{1}, \bm{0}$ are the length-$n$ vectors of ones and zeros, respectively.
+This estimand compares the average unit-level potential outcome under the hypothetical regime in which all users adopt the treatment with that under the regime in which all users remain under control.
+It can be equivalently defined with dyadic outcomes as a contrast of the corresponding dyadic interactions under the two global treatment regimes,

-Beyond the global average treatment effect $\tau$, there are other meaningful causal estimands \citep{vanderweele2011effect, savje2021average, hu2022average}, which also have similar dyad-level representations.
-We primarily focus on the inference about \eqref{eq:tte} in this paper.
+Beyond the global average treatment effect $\tau$, other causal estimands may also be of interest, such as direct, indirect, and spillover effects \citep{vanderweele2011effect, savje2021average, hu2022average}.
+Under the present dyadic-outcome framework, these estimands can be represented in an analogous dyad-level form.
+In this paper, we focus primarily on inference for the global average treatment effect in \eqref{eq:tte}.

-As established by \citet{basse2018limitations}, identification and inference of the global average treatment effect $\tau$ is impossible without any assumption on the interference structure.
-For dyadic data, the identification and inference of $\tau$ have the same difficulties when the interference structure is arbitrary.
-To achieve identification, we introduce a novel dyadic interference assumption that is practical in some online controlled experiment settings. \begin{assumption}[Dyadic interference] $Y_{ij}(\bm{z}) = Y_{ij}(z_i, z_j)$ for $i\neq j$ and $Y_{ii}(\bm{z}) = 0$. \end{assumption}
+As established by \citet{basse2018limitations}, the global treatment effects are generally not identifiable without restrictions on the interference structure.
+The same challenge arises for dyadic outcomes if $Y_{ij}(\bm z)$ is allowed to depend arbitrarily on the entire assignment vector.
+We therefore impose the following dyadic interference restriction. \begin{assumption}[Dyadic interference] $Y_{ij}(\bm{z}) = Y_{ij}(z_i, z_j)$ for $i\neq j$.
+In the main analysis, we set $Y_{ii}(\bm z)=\dagger$ for all $i$ and $\bm{z}$. \end{assumption}

-Assumption \ref{asmp:pairitf} posits that the potential dyadic outcome $Y_{ij}(\bm{z})$ depends solely on the treatment status of relevant units $i$ and $j$.
-The dyadic interference assumption holds in many social media applications.
-For instance, in Example \ref{ex:2}, the call counts or durations are determined by the treatment status of both caller and receiver, but not on the other units'.
-Similarly, consider a treatment involving a redesigned webpage interface.
-The new interface may influence the sharer's willingness to distribute content and the receiver's engagement (e.g., dwell time on the shared page).
-Thus, the dwell time $ Y_{ij} $ primarily depends on whether both $i$ and $j$ experience the new or old interface.
+Assumption~\ref{asmp:pairitf} states that each dyadic outcome depends on treatment only through the two endpoints of the dyad. {This condition is applicable for outcomes generated by a direct pairwise interaction, especially when the outcome is measured over a short horizon.
+Examples include VoIP call duration or connection quality, pairwise transaction outcomes, and direct-message responses.